About

 United Nurses of Alberta is the union for more than 35,000 Registered Nurses, Registered Psychiatric Nurses and allied workers in Alberta.

-Since 1977, UNA has been an effective advocate for nurses, the nursing profession and Canada’s fair and efficient public health care system.
+Since 1977, UNA has been an effective advocate for its duespayers, the nursing profession, and our public health care system.

-UNA represents nurses in bargaining, in their profession, and in disputes with employers and professional licensing bodies.
+UNA represents its duespayers in bargaining, in their profession, and in disputes with employers and professional licensing bodies.

 UNA is deeply committed to member democracy.
 It is affiliated with the Canadian